Michel de Castelnau: Ambassador in London

 The Italian philosopher Giordano Bruno was a member of the Castelnau household in London for two years.
 Bruno dedicated three dialogues on the infinite nature of the universe to Castelnau.
 A suggestion that Bruno leaked confidential information from the embassy in this period, proposed by the historian John Bossy, has not gained much acceptance.
-The Italian writer and linguist John Florio worked for Castelnau between 1583 and 1585.
-Florio was also his daughter's tutor.
-Castelnau's wife Marie had difficult pregnancies and miscarriages and she crossed and recrossed the English channel to see physicians in France, at great expense.
+John Bossy's conclusion that Laurent Feron was an embassy mole, passing information to Francis Walsingham remains unchallenged.
+Another Italian writer and linguist, John Florio, worked for Castelnau between 1583 and 1585.
+Florio was also the tutor of his daughter Katherine Maria.

 Mary, Queen of Scots, and letters in code

 In London, Castelnau de Mauvissière resided at Salisbury Court near Fleet Street or Butcher Row near the Strand.
 Mary, Queen of Scots, sent letters to him from captivity at Sheffield Manor and Castle.
-He presented her letters to Elizabeth I. Castelnau's wife, Marie, sent Mary clothes, and helped to find women to join her household.
+He presented her letters to Elizabeth I. Castelnau's wife, Marie, sent Mary fabrics to make clothes, and helped to find women to join her household.
 Mary called her "ma commère", meaning her namesake.
 Mary regarded Castelnau's daughter as her godchild and mignonne.
 She sent her a jewel which had been a present to her from Henry II of France.

 What Mary wants

 Castelnau showed some of Mary's letters to William Fowler, and he informed Francis Walsingham.
 Mary had written that she was not Elizabeth's prisoner, but a captive of the Lord Treasurer, William Cecil.
 Mary wrote secret letters in cipher to Castelnau complaining of her bad treatment, in 1581 asking for French money, soldiers, and artillery to be supplied according to the traditional Auld Alliance between England and Scotland.
+Frustrated by the apparent lack of support from France, Mary wrote to Castelnau in July 1581 that she could choose to negotiate with Spain instead.

-In 1582, she hoped that Castelnau's negotiations would lead to her release.
+In 1582, Mary hoped that Castelnau's negotiations would lead to her release and an "association" with her son.
 In the short term, she wanted Castelnau to obtain permission for visits to Buxton for her health.
 Mary's physician, Dominique Bourgoing, kept Castelnau informed of Mary's illnesses.
 Castelnau also interceded with Elizabeth I for delivery of clothes, letters, and preserves from France.

 Castelnau's letters kept Mary informed of events in France.
-Castelnau helped get a passport for Jean de Champhuon, sieur du Ruisseau, her French chamberlain and a brother-in-law of Mary's secretary Claude Nau, so he could travel and help her in affairs.
+Castelnau helped get a passport for Jean Champhuon, sieur du Ruisseau, her French chamberlain and a brother-in-law of Mary's secretary Claude Nau, so he could travel and help her in affairs.
 Ruisseau was a lawyer and a member of the council for Mary's estates, based in Paris.